pschake34/BasicOnshapeCAD/caster/README.md

 ### Base

-The base is pretty simple to make: one 120x200mm rectangle, and a few holes.
+The base was pretty simple to make: one 120x200mm rectangle, and a few holes.
 I didn't run into any issues along the way, and I feel completely used to Onshape already.

 <a href="/caster/parts/base/README.md">
     <img src="/caster/images/base.png" width="600px" height="360px" alt="Caster Base">